Thermoptim simulates both simply and highly accurately many energy systems:

 Its practical implementation, including education, is presented in detail with numerous examples in the book Energy Systems: A New Approach to Engineering Thermodynamics and in the Thermoptim-UNIT portal to which we recommend you refer.

-The following mind maps have been designed to help you find the relevant sections of the book and pages of the portal:
+The following mind maps have been designed to help you find the relevant sections of the 2011 edition of the book and pages of the portal: